 The Board of Directors (“Board”) shall be the Governing Body of the Council within the meaning of that term as set forth in the Plan for a Citywide System of Neighborhood Councils (“Plan”).

-Section 1: Composition – The Board shall consist of fifteen (15) Stakeholders elected, selected or appointed by the Board and/or community Stakeholders.
+Section 1: Composition – The Board shall consist of fifteen (15) Stakeholders elected, selected or appointed by the Board and/or Stakeholders.
 All members of the Board must be eighteen (18) years of age or older at the time of election.
 The composition of the Board shall be as follows:

 One (1) Chairperson (elected by Stakeholders)